nosmall/mailer/README.en.md

 *   Sending an email with an attachment:
     ```batch
     mailer.bat /to "jane.smith@example.com" /subject "Documents" /body "Sending requested documents in attachment." /attachment "D:\contracts\ContractDraft.pdf"
     ```

+*   Sending an email with CC and BCC:
+    ```batch
+    mailer.bat /to "recipient@example.com" /subject "Information with copies" /body "This is important information." /cc "boss@example.com,assistant@example.com" /bcc "secret@example.com"
+    ```

 *   Displaying help (in PowerShell, `.\mailer.bat` must be used):